 Ah, yes, the old reliable “Have you tried turning it off and on again?” method.
 Unsurprisingly, sometimes it helps with a slow VPN connection as well.

 Your VPN service uses complex encryption to ensure that your data is safe and secure.
-This might be causing a minor conflict with the device and operating system that you’re using.
+This might cause a minor conflict with the device and operating system that you’re using, which can also sometimes result in the VPN no longer working.
 Your operating system may be overwhelmed and need a new programming instruction set, so just reboot.

 You can also try using a different device with the VPN (here’s one situation where Surfshark’s unlimited installs come in handy) to see if this helps your situation.
 It may be due to the settings on your device, which are causing the interference.